BenLand100/benland/content/post/2022-03-09 Simulating quantum mechanics.md

 where a squared operator means to apply it twice in a row to whatever is to the right.

 Now for the question of how to extract momentum from a wave function.
-The probability of detecting a particle is the magnitude of the complex wave function, but the momentum is encoded in the rate of change of phase of the complex numbers with respect to position, or $\frac{d\psi}{dx}$.
+The probability of detecting a particle is the magnitude of the complex wave function, but the momentum is encoded in the rate of change of phase of the complex numbers with respect to position, or the imaginary part of $\frac{d\psi}{dx}$.
-If $\phi$ is further restricted to being an eigenstate of the momentum operator as well
+This can be made clear if $\phi$ is further restricted to being an eigenstate of the momentum operator
 $$
 \hat{p}\phi = p\phi
 $$
-then we know two things:
+We can then say three things about the form of momentum operator, if we consider a Hamiltonian with no potential:

-1. The result of applying the momentum operator to a momentum eigenstate must be proportional to the eigenstate.
+1. The result of applying the momentum operator to a momentum eigenstate must be proportional (by $p$) to the eigenstate.
 2. The momentum eigenstate is an eigenstate of the Hamiltonian as well, and therefore only the phase, not the magnitude, changes in time.
+That phase change is proprtional to $p^2$.
+3. A state with momentum but constant magnitude must have the same magnitude everywhere in space, by symmetry, meaning spatial derivatives should have no real component.

-This implies that the momentum operator is given by
+This implies that the momentum operator is takes an imaginary spatial derivative to a real number
 $$
 \hat{p} = -i\frac{d}{dx}
 $$